 Effectively, this walkthrough will stop alerts like that from showing up anywhere in Safari.
 Do note this is different from stopping notifications from websites that you’ve already accepted, in that it doesn’t turn off the notification feature, it simply turns off new permissions requests when visiting sites that want to push alerts to you.
 If you like the push notification feature of Safari, you should leave this enabled so that you can continue to receive new alerts from new websites.

-Prevent All Websites from Asking to Send a Mac Push Notifications
+How to Prevent All Websites from Asking to Send a Mac Push Notifications in Safari

 - Open Safari and pull down the “Safari” menu and choose “Preferences”